-- 6.7 Consultation - 6.7.1 The Consultation took place during summer 2022 and concluded on 26 August 2022.
-3200 people accessed the consultation with 414 responding. - 6.8 Equalities and Diversity Implications - 6.8.1 An equality analysis is attached as Appendix (X) - 6.8 Risk Assessment - 6.8.1 There are no Risk Assessments associated with this report. - 6.9 Value for Money - 6.9.1 The PSPO represents a more responsive, proactive manner in which to deal with anti-social behaviour as described in the report and therefore performs a function of ensuring that residents see the benefits of the Order, as reducing the amount of officer time and expense in dealing with the anti-social behaviours in a reactive manner. - 6.10 Community Safety Implications - 6.10.1 The PSPO will support community safety with specific order to tackle the associated Anti-Social Behaviour (ASB) that has been reported by the public and Councillors.
+- 6.6 Property Implications - 6.6.1 PWC's can be launched from the slipway at Shoebury Common.
+The route in and out from here is marked with buoys which are maintained by the Council's Foreshore Team. - 6.7 Consultation - 6.7.1 A public Consultation took place during summer 2022 and concluded on 26 August 2022.
+3200 people accessed the consultation with 434 responding. - 6.7.2 The consultation set out proposals to prohibit barbecues and introduce a code of conduct for PWCs, an extract shown below - The use of PWC in the PWC Restricted Area to be made subject to a Southendon-Sea City Beach and Coastal Waters Code of Practice (COP). - Prohibiting the launch and recovery of PWC in the PWC Restricted Area other than from designated launch sites, in accordance with the COP. - In relation to the use of BBQs, one of the following: - Prohibiting the use of all BBQs in the BBQ Restricted Area. - Prohibiting the use and disposal of charcoal and/or wood fired BBQs (including disposable BBQs) and making the use and disposal of gas or electric BBQs subject to a COP in the BBQ Restricted Area - Prohibiting BBQs during heatwaves, droughts and/or in the summer during periods of water shortage, or - Prohibiting BBQs between 8am and 6pm. - Prohibiting Bonfires in the BBQ Restricted Area. - 6.7.3 Responses supported the proposals with 85% in favour of the PWC code of conduct and 74% in favour of barbecue restrictions. - 6.8 Equalities and Diversity Implications - 6.8.1 An equality analysis is attached as Appendix 3 - 6.8 Risk Assessment - 6.8.1 There are no Risk Assessments associated with this report. - 6.9 Value for Money - 6.9.1 The PSPO represents a more responsive, proactive manner in which to deal with anti-social behaviour as described in the report and therefore performs a function of ensuring that residents see the benefits of the Order, as reducing the amount of officer time and expense in dealing with the anti-social behaviours in a reactive manner.

+6.10 Community Safety Implications

+6.10.1 The PSPO will support community safety with specific order to tackle the associated Anti Social Behaviour (ASB) that has been reported by the public and Councillors.